 - Donations – Finally, you could very generously send us donations directly through our website!
 You can set up monthly donations or just the one off but every little really does help.
 All of the money goes straight back into the park and looking after our animals and the ones that are soon going to arrive!

 Overall, there are so many ways that you can help us protect endangered species and we are always open to new ideas, so please feel free to get in touch if you want to come up with your own way to get involved.
+Also, take a look at our blog all about conservation activities you can do at home with your kids.
+We’d love to see what you get up to!

 If you’d like any more information, please give us a ring on 01227 720836 or even go to our contact us page to find alternative ways to get in touch or for more information on our conservation work check our conservation policy here, Our Conservation Policy